ladybug-tools/spider/gbxml-viewer/r11/gv-app/splash-screen.md

 ## Ladybug Tools / Spider

-# gbXML Viewer R10.11
+# gbXML Viewer R11

-gbXML Viewer is a collection of free, open source of modular experiments for viewing, examining and validating [gbXML]( http://gbxml.org ) files in 3D in your browser.
+gbXML Viewer is a collection of free, open source modular JavaScript experiments for viewing, examining and validating [gbXML]( http://gbxml.org ) files in 3D in your browser.

 ### Must watch video: